jorgeingleRHC/altair/site/src/docs/integrations/gatsby-plugin-altair-graphql.md

 #### Installation

-This is a node module and can be installed using npm:
+This is a node module and can be installed using npmmmmmmmmmmmmmmmmmmmmmmmmm:

 ```
 npm install --save gatsby-plugin-altair-graphql